 Well for period pain it may not be of any help at all.
 Modern science has the understanding that period pain is caused by chemicals called prostaglandins.
 These are released to help your body excrete your uterus lining which provokes cramps as your muscles begin to contract.
 However, because there is a lack of blood flow to the contracting area applying heat would encourage your muscles to contract even more according to the rebound phenomenon.
 Meaning hot water bottles could simply be useless with certain types of pain.

-Why shouldn’t I use my hot water bottle for my period pain?
+Why shouldn’t I use a hot water bottle for period pain?

-But I currently use heat for my chronic pain...
+Can I use heat for my chronic pain?

 As we touched on earlier, many women use heat therapy for endometriosis and other conditions such as PCOS, adenomyosis and various other women’s health conditions.
-Many endometriosis experts believe that continual use of a hot water bottle can even make your symptoms worse.
+Many endometriosis experts believe that continual use of a hot water bottle may even worsen symptoms.
 If we go back to the impact of heat on the fascial tissue and the psychological impacts of heat therapy, it implies using heat for pain can actually be ‘addictive’.

 We understand that endometriosis flare-ups are caused by muscular contractions as the body tries to excrete the endometrium.
 When heat is applied to the affected area, the fascia begins to loosen, as previously mentioned and then as it cools it hardens.
 According to one study, this can lead to worse endometriosis pain because it reduces the flexibility of the fascia and forms a rigid layer of tissue.
 It goes on to say that because heat is psychologically comforting it can create a ‘vicious cycle’ in using heat for pain.
 Because heat hardens the fascia, you then need higher temperatures to help the fascia and surrounding muscles relax which then hardens the fascia even more.
 Alongside the relaxing element of heat and the rebound phenomenon which proves heat treatment to be ineffective, it just goes to show that hot water bottles really aren’t that useful for women who have chronic pain.